Maya architecture: Building process

 The Maya civilization used very simple tools for building their structures.
 The most common tools use were made of stone found in surrounding areas.
 Limestone was a huge part of the Maya tool making, as limestone was geographically very abundant in most settlements.
 Locations of the Maya cities were chosen with the access to necessary stones in mind.
 This allowed most quarries to be right outside the city for easy access to blocks needed for construction.
 Top limestone quarries used were Palenque and Tikal.
 Though limestone was the most important material, they still collected sandstone from Quiriguá and volcanic tuff from Copan.

 The Maya people had taken advantage of mortar on most structural projects.
 The Mayas used a very difficult process of limestone under large amounts of heat to create their mortar.
 The mortar was so widely used, the Mayas even used it for sculptures, facades, and floor layers.
 Their mortar was very effective on a large building lifetime, but humid climates can have a negative effect on the mortar.

 For more important construction projects the Mayas would cover the entire structures exterior with stucco, followed by bright paintings, prioritizing red, yellow, green, and blue.

 Notable constructions

 Ceremonial platforms

 These were commonly limestone platforms of typically less than four meters in height where public ceremonies and religious rites were performed.
 Constructed in the fashion of a typical foundation platform, these were often accented by carved figures, altars and perhaps tzompantli, a stake used to display the heads to the victims or defeated Mesoamerican ballgame opponents.
+The Mayans often depicted Flora and Fauna in their architecture.
+Some examples of this are statues and depictions of corn in Mayan architecture.